Deep Learning in Characteristics-Sorted Factor Models: Introduction

-Our paper builds on several strands of the asset pricing literature.
-The most related literature are factor models using principal component analysis (PCA) and its generalizations.
-For example, \cite{kelly2018characteristics} and \cite{kim2018arbitrage} use firm characteristics as instruments to model the time-varying coefficients and estimate principal components. \cite{lettau2018estimating} derive properties of RP-PCA that identify factors with small time series variance which are useful in the cross-section. \cite{kozak2018interpreting} show that PCA of anomaly portfolios works as well as a reduced-form factor model in explaining anomaly portfolios. \cite{guofu2018shrinking} show that a reduced-rank approach (RRA) outperforms the Fama-French five-factor model in pricing portfolios.
+This paper joins several strands of the empirical asset pricing literature, and the most related one is developing latent factor models for pricing cross-sectional returns.
+The popular principal components analysis (PCA) has been widely adopted as a statistical factor model.
+The PPCA (Projected PCA) of \cite{kim2021arbitrage} and the IPCA (Instrumental PCA) of \cite{kelly2019characteristics} use firm characteristics as instruments for modeling the time-varying factor loadings and estimating principal components. \cite{kelly2020modeling} find that IPCA also works well for corporate bond returns. \cite{lettau2018estimating,lettau2020factors} provide a regularized estimation for risk premia, RP-PCA (Risk Premia PCA), identifying factors with small time series variance but are useful in the cross section. \cite{kozak2018interpreting} show that PCA of anomaly portfolios works as well as a reduced-form factor model in explaining anomaly portfolios.
+Like IPCA, \cite{gu2021autoencoder} incorporate one deep learning technique, auto-encoder, to construct nonlinear components. \cite{chen2019deep} adopt the generative adversarial network to estimate the SDF model that explains all asset returns from the conditional moment constraints implied by no-arbitrage, and \cite{cong2021asset} generates the SDF model on the basis portfolio generated by the panel tree.

-Our deep learning framework differs from PCA in three main ways: \begin{enumerate} \item PCA relies on a balanced data structure with a fixed number of portfolios or firm returns.
-Security-sorted long-short factors allow for an unbalanced data structure, where only the top and bottom sorted firm returns are needed. \item Our deep factors can be created with firm returns to fit a different set of test portfolios, whereas PCA mainly maximizes the variation from the same cross section. \item PCA can have a poor out-of-sample performance due to fixed PC loadings while our deep factors can be updated by monthly sorting. \end{enumerate}

-The second area is testing return predictability using macro market-timing predictors.
-The influential work of \cite{welch2007comprehensive} who examine 14 predictor variables and find little forecasting power in univariate forecasting regressions. \cite{van2010predictive} use a latent-variables approach and find that returns are predictable with R-squared values ranging from 8.2-8.9 percent. \cite{gu2018empirical} provide a comprehensive empirical investigation of forecasting performance for multiple machine learning algorithms using both characteristics and macro predictors.
-We build on this literature by adding macro predictors to create sorted portfolios which is new in this literature.
-Lag predictors for one-month ahead sorting securities create simultaneous pricing factors.

-We add to the literature on forecasting stock returns with machine learning. \cite{freyberger2017dissecting} apply adaptive group LASSO for firm characteristics selection and provide evidence of nonlinearity. \cite{light2017aggregation} use partial least squares (PLS) to aggregate information on firm characteristics. \cite{guofu2018characteristics} employ a forecast combination approach and \cite{bianchi2018bond} find that machine learning models can forecast bond returns well.
-One advantage of our approach is that employing security sorting and factor generation is not restricted to an unbalanced panel data structure.